Jean Lurcat

 In 1927 for the Orient and spent the summer in Greece and Turkey.
 He returned to Greece and Italy (Rome) in 1928 before embarking in October for the United States of America, for his first exhibition in New York.
 He spent 1929 in Marco.
 In 1930 he had exhibitions in Paris, London, New York, and Chicago.
 Being aligned with the far left, from then on he often mixed his political opinions with his art.
 In 1933, he was living in New York.
 He created the decoration and the costumes for the Jardin Public (Public Garden), a ballet by George Balanchine.
 1933 also saw his first tapestry sewn at Aubusson, following the new and revolutionary technique that he developed.

-Jean Lurcat - Apocalypse des Mal Assis #5-1
+Apocalypse des Malassis #5-1

-Apocalypse des Mal Assis #5-1 - 1943
+Apocalypse des Malassis #5-1

 Gouache on Paper